wormhole-foundation/xdapp-book/src/wormhole/security.md

 - Block Production & Consensus of each blockchain.
 If a blockchain's consensus is violated it disconnects from the network until the Guardians resolve the issue.

 - Smart Contract level data.
-Via processes like the Governor, Guardians constantly monitor the circulating supply and token movements across all supported blockchains
+Via processes like the Governor, Guardians constantly monitor the circulating supply and token movements across all supported blockchains.

 - Guardian Level activity.
 The Guardian Network functions as an autonomous decentralized computing network, complete with its own blockchain (Wormchain).